-- 15.13 The new sites have been appraised using the same Sustainability Appraisal Framework to ensure consistency.
-Full details of the appraisal are in Appendix 18.
-Based on the outcome of the appraisal, the following sites are recommended for inclusion in the Site Allocations DPD for Regulation 19 consultation: - Land at Brookwood Cemetery is allocated for use as cemetery, crematorium and other form of disposal, conservation and enhancement of the heritage assets of the site, creation of visitor facilities and museum and display space to explain all matters related to death and operational facilities such as secure storage.
-The site will continue to be washed over by the Green Belt; - Land at Woking Football Club, Kingfield should be allocated for mixed use development to comprise a stadium, Gymnastic Club and residential development including Affordable Housing.
+- 15.13 The new sites have been appraised using the same Sustainability Appraisal Framework to ensure consistency, and feature in Appendices 11 and 12.
+Based on the outcome of the appraisal, the following sites are recommended for inclusion in the Site Allocations DPD for Regulation 19 consultation: - Land at Brookwood Cemetery should be allocated for use as cemetery, crematorium and other form of disposal, conservation and enhancement of the heritage assets of the site, creation of visitor facilities and museum and display space to explain all matters related to death and operational facilities such as secure storage.
+The site will continue to be washed over by the Green Belt; - Land at Woking Football Club, Kingfield should be allocated for mixed use development to comprise a replacement stadium, residential development including Affordable Housing, and commercial and retail uses; - Central Reservation opposite Woking Sixth Form College, Rydens Way, Old Woking should be allocated for residential development; - Ian Allan Motors, 63-65 High Street, Old Woking should be allocated for residential development; - Horsell Lodge Residential Care Home, Kettlewell Hill should be allocated for specialist residential accommodation; - Land at Bradfield Close and 7 York Road, Woking should be allocated for residential development. - 15.14 It should be noted that since the site appraisals were carried out (in 2017), development on the central reservation opposite Rydens Way; and at Horsell Lodge Residential Care Home, has since been completed.
+These sites have therefore been removed from the latest 'Regulation 19' version of the Site Allocations DPD.